oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 If the entity is transient (see [OData-Protocol](#ODataProtocol)), the `id` control information MUST appear in OData 4.0 payloads and have the `null` value.
-In 4.01 payloads transient entities need not have the `id` control information, and 4.01 clients MUST treat entities with neither `id` control information nor a full set of key properties as transient entities.
+In 4.01 or greater payloads transient entities need not have the `id` control information, and clients MUST treat entities with neither `id` control information nor a full set of key properties as transient entities.
 In 4.02 payloads the `id` control information for transient entities